CuriousDev21/ZTClient-Flutter/cloudflare_zt_flutter/README.md

 ## Architecture

-This project follows a **Clean Architecture** approach that enforces separation of concerns, making the code more modular, scalable, and testable.
+This project follows a **Layered Architecture** approach that enforces separation of concerns, making the code more modular, scalable, and testable.

 The project is divided into the following layers: